zby/answerbot/README.md

 ## TODO
 * ongoing refactoring for easier use in Jupyter notebooks
 * `answerbot/react_prompt.py` contains a lot of unused code
+* I still don't like unittests - I'll probably switch to pytest
 * working on less hallucinations in summaries
 * stats in experiments
 * better prompt testing in experiments